 The Honda Pilot is one of Honda’s most popular and best-selling SUVs.
 Family-friendly and spacious, the Pilot has been a flagship favorite for years.
-But not every production year of a vehicle is created equal.
-So are some Pilot years better than others?
+However, not every production year of a vehicle is created equal.
+So, are some Pilot years better than others?
+What’s the worst Honda Pilot?
 If you’re looking to invest in a Honda Pilot, here are its most common problems to expect and the one model year you should stay away from.

 The Pilot’s biggest problems